gmmorris/meze-docs/manipulating_children.md

 If the *props* argument is a function, that function will be called and its return value will be used as the props argument.

 #### reduce(children : Children | [], reducer : (accumulator, item, index) => any, initialValue) => any
-The reduce() method applies a function against an accumulator and each element in *children* to reduce it to a single value.
+The reduce() function applies a function against an accumulator and each element in *children* to reduce it to a single value.
 Note that if a child is a component then it will still, at this point, be an unmounted Component Instance.

 #### only(children : Children | []) => any
 Returns the only child in children.
 If there are no children or alternatively more than a single child, the function will throw.

 ### Post Composition
+All post composition functions are applied *after* composing the child components and return a promise which resolves after applying the operation.

 #### reduceComposed(children : Children | [], reducer : (accumulator, item, index) => any, initialValue, context) => any
+The reduceComposed() function applies a function against an accumulator and the return value of each composed element in *children* to reduce it to a single value.

 #### mapComposed(children : Children | [], mapper : (item, index) => [], context) => any

 #### onlyComposed(children : Children | [], context) => any